grissutpl/OPS-Design/README.md

 https://ingenieriasismica.utpl.edu.ec/?q=es/OPS_Design

-To train about software use, you can visit the following video.
+To receive training about software use, you can visit the following video.

 https://youtu.be/WcfUK_9ryyg